Effect of antibiotics. Antibiotics - benefits and harms, side effects, consequences of use. The effect of antibiotics on the human body and child

 3. Do not stop taking the drug on your own, even if you feel better.

-It should also be taken into account that the same antibiotics can be sold by a pharmacy chain under different commercial names.
-Before purchasing drugs prescribed by a doctor, it is worthwhile to find out if they are drugs of the same therapeutic series.
+It should also be taken into account that the same antibiotics can be sold by pharmacy chains under different commercial names.
+Before purchasing drugs prescribed by a doctor, it is worth finding out whether they are drugs of the same therapeutic series.

-The wide popularity of antibacterial drugs and their undeniable effectiveness have led to the fact that many patients began to practice uncontrolled use of antibiotics.
-Especially often cases of self-treatment were recorded among people who successfully make a career and do not have time for a full examination and correction of the treatment regimen.
-For quick deliverance from the symptoms of the disease, the patient begins to take antibiotics on his own, the harm and benefits are not taken into account at all.
+The widespread popularity of antibacterial drugs and their undeniable effectiveness have led to the fact that many patients began to practice uncontrolled use of antibiotics.
+Especially often cases of self-medication were recorded among people who are successfully making a career and do not have time for a full examination and correction of the treatment regimen.
+For quick disposal Because of the symptoms of the disease, the patient begins to take antibiotics on his own; the harm and benefit are not taken into account at all.

-Pathological conditions that are caused by viruses cannot be treated with antibacterial drugs, so the doctor should decide on antibiotic therapy based on the nature of the pathological process.
-Uncontrolled reception antibiotics in such cases not only will not be beneficial, but can cause irreparable harm to the body.
+Pathological conditions that are caused by viruses cannot be treated with antibacterial drugs, so the decision on antibiotic therapy should be made by the doctor based on the nature of the pathological process.
+Uncontrolled reception In such cases, antibiotics will not only not be beneficial, but can cause irreparable harm to the body.

 Indications for antibiotic treatment